This post contains affiliate links.

 - Absorbent – Generally, the thinner the pad, the less liquid it can hold.

-- Attractant – Entice the puppy into the safe area, reduce stress.
+- Attractant – Entice the puppy into a safe area, and reduce stress.

 - Materials – Puppies chew, so they must be non-toxic.

 - Size – Too big, and it’s a sleeping mat; too small, it will overflow.

 Once you have chosen your pads, make sure that your selected area is dog-friendly and safe.
 Keep the area free from wires, electrical equipment, and anything that produces a constant noise that may cause unnecessary stress.

 Homemade Dog Food For The Zero-Waste Dog